DeVeDa/TickClock/README.md

 ## 🚀 Setup & Installation
 1. Download the TickClock App on your Android device or launch an emulator, and click **Install** (or use the Gradle CLI).
+2. A web preview of the Android application is also uploaded to show UI, Interactive features and functionalities are disabled here.
+To experience the full app, please download and install the APK version.

 ## 🔒 Permissions Used